About Us

 Bianka Çimrin, Associate Director

 Bianka holds an MS in Organizational Leadership from Norwich University, where she taught on the topic of Emotional Intelligence.
 She comes to BPHC with a background in public service and healthcare, most recently serving as both a Field Care Manager and Director of Training and Development for a regional home-care agency.
 Bianka is also a private consultant where she specializes in supporting start-up businesses and in food safety practices.
 She is a former Burlington City Councilor and was proud to serve as the first immigrant woman on the Council.
+In her personal time, Bianka is a proud parent and is appointed to Burlington’s Board of Health.

 Evan Litwin, Communications & Marketing Director